ey92/notes/1101/readingCh2.md

 	- following consonant further back -> vowel longer
 - **intonation** - pattern of pitch movements across a stretch of speech
 	- rising = question, falling = statement
-	- _pitch accents_ - change in fundamental frequncy in middle of utterance
+	- _pitch accents_ - change in fundamental frequency in middle of utterance
-	- _edge tones_ - pitch pattern right before a percieved break instead of middle of utterance
+	- _edge tones_ - pitch pattern right before a perceived break instead of middle of utterance
 - **tone** - pitch at which the syllable of a word is pronounced
 	- 2 types of tones: level or contour
 	- not mutually exclusive with intonation